MobilityData/gbfs/gbfs.md

 system_regions.json         | Optional                | Describes the regions the system is broken up into system_pricing_plans.json   | Optional                | Describes the system pricing system_alerts.json          | Optional                | Describes current system alerts
+geofencing_zones.json       | Optional                | Geofenced zones and their associated rules and attributes.

 ## File Requirements
 * All files should be valid JSON